openstack-charmers/openstack-bundles/development/openstack-lxd-xenial-mitaka/README.md

     openstack floating ip create ext_net
     openstack server add floating ip xenial-test <new-floating-ip>

-and then allow access via SSH (and ping) - you only need todo this once:
+and then allow access via SSH (and ping) - you only need to do these steps:

     neutron security-group-rule-create --protocol icmp \
         --direction ingress default